 How Are Marijuana Seeds Grown?

 You can grow marijuana seeds both inside and outside, depending on the conditions, space, and resources available.
 Generally, growing marijuana indoors requires a dedicated space and equipment, like fans, grow lights, and heating pads.
 This method is more private and gives you better control, but at the same time, it’s more expensive and demanding.
 Growing outdoors is the easiest and cheapest way to grow, provided that there’s enough sunlight – at least 6 hours of light daily.
 The downside is that you’ll be limited to the growing season even though outdoor marijuana yields a lot more weed because the plants grow bigger.
+If growing outdoors isn’t an option for you, or you want to grow all year long, you can always invest in some quality lights.

 Marijuana plants usually start out as a seed, but some growers use clones as well.
 Basically, a clone is a cut-off from a plant that’s used to grow another plant.
 Growing weed from seeds is a little more convenient, especially if it’s your first time growing weed, plus, seeds give a stronger plant.